RowenTey/SC1015-Predictive-Modelling/README.md

 ## About

 This is a Mini-Project for Nanyang Technological University Singapore's SC1015 module (Introduction to Data Science and Artificial Intelligence).
-We chose to explore different machine learning models to test their reliability in predicting stock prices.
+We chose to explore different machine learning models to test their reliability in predicting stock market prices.
 <br>
 <br>
 We would also like to thank our teaching assistant Song Nan for her constant guidance and encouragement throughout the project.
 This project would not have been possible without her valuable feedback and expertise in the field of Data Science.

 ## Problem Statement
 Current state of the art:
-- extremely complex predictive models (e.g. LSTM) are popularly used to predict stock prices
+- extremely complex predictive models (e.g. LSTM) are popularly used to predict portfolio performance
 - many financial firms and organisations rely on these models for risk management and profit maximisation

 Are these models really reliable?
 Do they have any weaknesses?